Wesleyan-Media-Project/image-video-data-preparation/README.md

 checksum : the checksum computed for the file being referenced <br>
 filesize (if table of image file information, not for video information table) : filesize of the file being referenced

 `02-filter-data-for-audiovisual-analysis.ipynb` refines the data created by `01-get-checksum-for-deduplication.ipynb`, so `01-get-checksum-for-deduplication.ipynb` must be run first.
-The data returned by `02-filter-data-for-audiovisual-analysis.ipynb` is for the large part similar to that of `01-get-checksum-for-deduplication.ipynb`, so `01-get-checksum-for-deduplication.ipynb`, but with deduplication, the extraction of ad_id's when relevant, and the exclusion of screenshot images.
-With this in mind, the data created by `02-filter-data-for-audiovisual-analysis.ipynb` contains the following fields:   <br>
+The data returned by `02-filter-data-for-audiovisual-analysis.ipynb` is for the large part similar to that of `01-get-checksum-for-deduplication.ipynb`, but with deduplication, the extraction of ad_id's when relevant, and the exclusion of screenshot images done.

+The data returned by `02-filter-data-for-audiovisual-analysis.ipynb` contains the following fields:   <br>

 filepath : the file path to get to the file being referenced <br>
 filename : the file name of the file being referenced <br>